estherjk/mean-vagrant/README.md

         * Note that this step may take some time to complete
 3. SSH into the VM by typing `vagrant ssh`
     * The repository files on the host machine are also shared with the VM; type `cd /vagrant` to navigate to the shared folder
-    * Install the node and bower packages
+    * Install the Node and Bower packages
-        * To install the node packages, type `npm install`
+        * To install the Node packages, type `npm install`
-        * To install the bower packages, type `bower install`
+        * To install the Bower packages, type `bower install`
     * Seed MongoDB with a sample user by typing `grunt dbseed` (see Gruntfile.js)
-4. Launch the node app
+4. Launch the Node app
-    * You can launch the node app in 2 ways:
+    * You can launch the Node app in 2 ways:
         * Simply type `node app.js`
         * Or type `supervisor app.js` to use the Node supervisor script
     * Navigate to `localhost:3000`.
 The app should be up and running!